Classification of irreducible Harish-Chandra modules over full toroidal Lie algebras and higher-dimensional Virasoro algebras: Modules of the Highest Weight Type

 The above decomposition enables us to define irreducible modules of the highest weight type for $\tau$.
 Let $X$ be an irreducible $\tau_{0}$-module.
 Postulate $\tau_{+}X = (0)$, which in turn gives rise to a $(\tau_{0} \oplus \tau_{+})$-module structure on $X$.
 Define the generalized Verma module $M(X)$ over $\tau$ by setting

 By standard arguments, it can be shown that $M(X)$ has a unique irreducible quotient, which we shall denote by $L(X)$.
-Again as $\tau$ is a $\mathbb{Z}^n$-extragraded Lie algebra, it follows from \cite[Theorem 1.5]{BZ} (also see \cite[Theorem 1.12]{BB}) that $L(X)$ is a $Harish$-$Chandra$ module, provided that $X$ is a $cuspidal$ $\mathbb{Z}^n$-graded $exp$-$polynomial$ module (refer to \cite[Section 1]{BZ} for more details on $\mathbb{Z}^n$-extragraded Lie algebras and $\mathbb{Z}^n$-graded exp-polynomial modules).
+Again as $\tau$ is a $\mathbb{Z}^n$-extragraded Lie algebra, it follows from \cite[Theorem 1.5]{BZ} (also see \cite[Theorem 1.12]{BB}) that $L(X)$ is a \textit{Harish-Chandra} module, provided that $X$ is a \textit{cuspidal} $\mathbb{Z}^n$-graded \textit{exp-polynomial} module (refer to \cite[Section 1]{BZ} for more details on $\mathbb{Z}^n$-extragraded Lie algebras and $\mathbb{Z}^n$-graded exp-polynomial modules).
 Finally $L(X)$ is a cuspidal $\tau$-module if and only if $X$ is the trivial module (in which case $L(X)$ itself is the trivial module over $\tau$).

 Now there exists an action of $GL(n+1, \mathbb{Z})$ (by automorphisms) on $\tau$ (see Subsection \ref{Co-ordinates}).
 So for each $A \in GL(n+1, \mathbb{Z})$, we obtain a twisted irreducible module over $\tau$, which we shall denote by $L(X)^A$, where the action of $\tau$ is twisted by an automorphism $A$ of $\mathbb{Z}^{n+1}$.
-We shall refer to these twisted modules of the form $L(X)^A$ as simply $irreducible$ $modules$ $of$ $the$ $highest$ $weight$ $type$. \brmk The classification of irreducible $\tau$-modules of the highest weight type of $non$-$zero$ level (i.e. at least one of the $K_i$'s acts $non$-$trivially$ on the module) has been carried out in \cite{B}.
-In this instance, the author refers to these modules as $bounded$ $modules$, in the sense that the real parts of eigenvalues on these modules are bounded from above.
-From the physical perspective, this boundedness condition means that the spectrum of the energy operator $E = -d_0$ always possesses a lower bound.
-Towards the conclusion of this paper, we shall also classify all possible $level$ $zero$ (i.e. each $K_i$ acts trivially on the module) irreducible bounded modules, thereby finally obtaining all the irreducible bounded modules up to isomorphism. \ermk
+We shall refer to these twisted modules of the form $L(X)^A$ as simply \textit{irreducible modules of the highest weight type}. \brmk The classification of irreducible $\tau$-modules of the highest weight type of \textit{non-zero level} (i.e. one of the $K_i$'s acts \textit{non-trivially} on the module) has been carried out in \cite{B}.
+In this instance, the author refers to these modules as \textit{bounded modules}, in the sense that the real parts of eigenvalues (with respect to $d_0$) on these modules are bounded from above.
+Towards the conclusion of this paper, we shall also classify all \textit{level zero} (i.e. each $K_i$ acts trivially on the module) irreducible bounded modules, thereby finally obtaining all the irreducible bounded modules up to isomorphism. \ermk